avijstein/Astrology/README.md

 ![Chinese Zodiac](Images/chinese_zodiac.png)

 We see a similar pattern (or lack there of) in the Chinese zodiac symbols.
-However, we notice that 'Horse' stands above the 2-$\sigma$ level (horizontal black lines)!
+However, we notice that 'Horse' stands slightly above the 2-$\sigma$ level (horizontal black lines)!
 While it's well within the 3-$\sigma$ level, this warrants further study.